-If a substantive issue has been raised and an evidentiary hearing is held by a hearing officer, a proposal for decision will be issued by the hearing officer that recommends an outcome to the Commission.
+If a substantive issue has been raised and an evidentiary hearing is held by a hearing officer, he or she will issue an initial proposal for decision that recommends an outcome to the Commission.
 The parties to the case will have the opportunity to file written comments on the proposal for decision and ask for oral argument before the Commission.
 The Commission will consider the hearing officer's proposal for decision, the parties' comments, and any arguments made at oral argument.
 The Commission may accept, reject, or modify the proposal for decision.
 In so doing, the Commission will issue a final order deciding the case.
 If the decision is to approve the project, the final order will be accompanied by a certificate of public good.

 If the evidentiary hearing is held by the Commission itself, no proposal for decision will be issued.
-Instead, the Commission will issue a final order following the submission and review of the parties' briefs.
+Instead, the Commission will issue a final order following review of the parties' briefs.